 Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to our management.
-Such statements are subject to risks and uncertainties, and actual results may differ materially from those expressed or implied in the forward-looking statements due to a variety of factors, including, but not limited to, those identified in the section titled "Risk Factors" in this prospectus and in our Annual Report on Form 20-F for the year ended December 31, 2019, incorporated by reference herein.
+Such statements are subject to risks and uncertainties, and actual results may differ materially from those expressed or implied in the forward-looking statements due to a variety of factors, including, but not limited to, those identified in the section titled "Risk Factors" in this prospectus and the documents incorporated by reference herein.
 These risks and uncertainties include factors relating to:

-- the initiation, timing, progress, results, and cost of our research and development programs and our current and future preclinical studies and clinical trials, including statements regarding the timing of initiation and completion of studies or trials and related preparatory work, the period during which the results of the trials will become available and our research and development programs; - the timing of and our ability to obtain and maintain regulatory approval for our product candidates; - our COVID-19 vaccine development program, including the timing thereof (including as it relates to the selection of a candidate variant and the FDA's acceptance of our candidate variant to advance into a Phase 2b/3 trial), the data therefrom, and our ability to successfully commercialize any approved vaccine; - our ability to supply the quantities of BNT162 to support clinical development and, if approved, market demand, including our production estimates for 2020 and 2021; - the potential to supply the United States government with up to 500 million additional doses of BNT162 pursuant to its option to purchase additional doses from us and Pfizer; - our expectations around the timing of entry, number of potential doses covered and amount of consideration under potential agreements for the supply of BNT162, our COVID-19 vaccine candidate, if approved; - the impact of the evolving COVID-19 pandemic, and the global response thereto; - our ability to identify research opportunities and discover and develop investigational medicines; - the ability and willingness of our third-party collaborators to continue research and development activities relating to our development candidates and investigational medicines; - our expectations regarding the size of the patient populations for our product candidates, if approved for commercial use; - our estimates of our expenses, ongoing losses, future revenue and capital requirements and our needs for or ability to obtain additional financing; - our ability to identify, recruit and retain key personnel; - our and our collaborators' ability to protect and enforce our intellectual property protection for our proprietary and collaborative product candidates, and the scope of such protection; - the development of and projections relating to our competitors or our industry; - our ability to commercialize our product candidates, if approved;
+- the initiation, timing, progress, results, and cost of our research and development programs and our current and future preclinical studies and clinical trials, including statements regarding the timing of initiation and completion of studies or trials and related preparatory work, the period during which the results of the trials will become available and our research and development programs; - the timing of and our ability to obtain and maintain regulatory approval for our product candidates; - · our COVID-19 vaccine development program, the data therefrom, and our ability to successfully commercialize any approved vaccine; - the impact of the evolving COVID-19 pandemic, and the global response thereto; - our ability to identify research opportunities and discover and develop investigational medicines; - the ability and willingness of our third-party collaborators to continue research and development activities relating to our development candidates and investigational medicines; - our expectations regarding the size of the patient populations for our product candidates, if approved for commercial use; - our estimates of our expenses, ongoing losses, future revenue and capital requirements and our needs for or ability to obtain additional financing; - our ability to identify, recruit and retain key personnel; - our and our collaborators' ability to protect and enforce our intellectual property protection for our proprietary and collaborative product candidates, and the scope of such protection; - the development of and projections relating to our competitors or our industry; - our ability to commercialize our product candidates, if approved; - the pricing and reimbursement of our investigational medicines, if approved; - the rate and degree of market acceptance of our investigational medicines; - the amount of and our ability to use net operating losses and research and development credits to offset future taxable income; - our ability to manage our development and expansion; - regulatory developments in the United States and foreign countries; - · our ability to manufacture our product candidates with advantages in turnaround times or manufacturing cost;

-- the pricing and reimbursement of our investigational medicines, if approved; - the rate and degree of market acceptance of our investigational medicines; - the amount of and our ability to use net operating losses and research and development credits to offset future taxable income; - our ability to manage our development and expansion; - regulatory developments in the United States and foreign countries; - our ability to manufacture our product candidates with advantages in turnaround times or manufacturing cost; - our ability to implement, maintain and improve effective internal controls; - the ability to realize the anticipated benefits of transactions related to our acquisition of Neon and other acquisitions, restructuring activities, including in connection with our acquisition of Neon, or other initiatives in a timely manner or at all; - the extent to which the Rights Offering is subscribed; - our use of the proceeds from the Global Offering; and - our expectations regarding the time during which we will be a foreign private issuer.
+- our ability to implement, maintain and improve effective internal controls; - the ability to realize the anticipated benefits of transactions related to the Merger and other acquisitions, restructuring activities, including in connection with the Merger, or other initiatives in a timely manner or at all; - the extent to which the Rights Offering is subscribed; - our use of the proceeds from the Global Offering; and - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act and a foreign private issuer.